akileshjayakumar/Text-To-Speech/README.md

 ## Key Features

 - **Dynamic Text-to-Speech Conversion:** Converts text input by users into audible speech, making the content accessible to individuals with visual impairments.
-- **Voice Selection:** Users can select from a variety of voices for a personalized speech output experience.
 - **Responsive Design:** Ensures a seamless user experience across all device types, from desktops to mobile phones.
 - **Intuitive User Interface:** Features a simple, user-friendly interface that is easy to navigate for all users.
 - **Interactive Feedback:** Offers real-time auditory feedback, improving the interactive nature of the application.